 Ultimately, the parties end up paying for the services of the GAL or the PC.
 With a GAL, the Court will generally tax her fees as a cost of court.
 Therefore, the judge might make one party pay more than 50% or even all of the GAL fees at the end of the case.
 A PC's fees are governed by the Order appointing the PC.
 Most frequently, the parties share equally in the cost of the PC.

 Is a GAL or a PC the best choice for your custody case?
 The answer to that question depends on several factors.

 I have served in both roles.
 I must confess that, in most cases, I think a Parenting Coordinator is the better choice.
 The emphasis on healthy co-parenting and trying to resolve disputes outside the courtroom seems to make the PC the better choice.
 I tend to think of the GAL as preparing for court.
 I see the PC as preparing a conflicted family for life.
-If we can assist you in your custody case, either as a Parenting Coordinator or a Guardian Ad Litem, please contact us at Irvine Law Firm.
+If I can assist you in your custody case, either as a Parenting Coordinator or a Guardian Ad Litem, please contact me.